-Substance-impaired drivers contributed to 27 percent of Missouri's traffic crash fatalities during the past five years.
+Substance-impaired drivers contributed to 24.2 percent of Missouri's traffic crash fatalities during the past five years.
 Alcohol remains the primary contributor to substance-impaired driving crashes; however, the number of persons under the influence of prescription medications and/or illicit drugs continues to increase.
 Male drivers were more likely than females to be involved in substance-impaired driving crashes.
-During the past five years, males were responsible for 82 percent of substance-impaired driving fatalities.
-Ten percent of the children less than 15 years of age who were killed in motor vehicle crashes over the last five years, were riding with a substance-impaired driver.
+During the past five years, males were responsible for 80.4 percent of substance-impaired driving fatalities.
+Nine percent of the children less than 15 years of age, who were killed in motor vehicle crashes over the last five years, were riding with a substance-impaired driver.

 The City of Columbia continues to have a large number of crashes involving impaired drivers.
-According to statistics from the Missouri State Highway Patrol, there were 3,777 crashes in Columbia during the last 3 years including 1,487 serious injury crashes and 25 fatality crashes.
+According to statistics from the Missouri State Highway Patrol, there were 1,847 crashes in Columbia during the last 3 years (01/2017-12/31/19) including 174 serious injury crashes and 31 fatality crashes.
 This does not include the crashes that Columbia Police Department does not investigate which are crashes involving no injury and no vehicles requiring towing.
-Of this total number of crashes investigated by the Columbia Police Department there were 249 crashes involving impaired drivers including 70 serious injury crashes and 11 fatal crashes.
-Impaired drivers accounted for 44% of our fatal crashes.
+Of this total number of crashes investigated by the Columbia Police Department, there were 198 crashes involving impaired drivers including 68 serious injury crashes and 9 fatal crashes.
+Impaired drivers accounted for 33% of our fatal crashes.

-The statistics from the Missouri State Highway Patrol showed that Columbia ranked 5th in the list of cities in Missouri for impaired driving crashes.
+The statistics from the Missouri State Highway Patrol showed that Columbia ranked 7th in the list of cities in Missouri for impaired driving crashes.
 In addition, Columbia ranked 3rd in the list of cities for young driver impaired driving crashes.
+This statistic is not surprising due to three colleges/universities in Columbia including the University of MO which in Fall 2019 had an enrollment of approximately 30,000 students.